jah1603/React-Native-mission/README.md

 Follow the installation instructions. run adb reboot again (from /Users/{yourUserName}/Library/Android/sdk/platform-tools)

-3) update google app services
+3 - update Google app services
 according to the answer here: https://stackoverflow.com/questions/20121883/how-to-install-google-play-services-in-a-genymotion-vm-with-no-drag-and-drop-su google apps may crash so you need to update it within the device to newest version. in the virtual device - search for 'Google Play Services' and the top link (or near) should take you tot he google apps update page with a link to download.
-IU found this link unresponsive on click.
-I"m not sure if it downloaded anything for me.
+I found this link unresponsive on click.
+I'm not sure if it downloaded anything for me.
 Running the app after all this the map displays!

 <b>Miscellaneous:</b>